Web Page vs Website: How do They Differ?

 Example: All pages related to The Coder comprise a website.

 To put it more simply, a website is like a large book.
-It has different sections, and each page tells a part of the general story.
+Similarly, it has different sections, and each page tells a part of the general story.
 Such pages are similar to web pages used on the web.

 - One document